Diuven/aggregating-funnels/readme.md

   - `taskGenerator` generates the json file and saves to `local` directory.
 You can directly inspect and edit the json file (recommended), or run `python3 scripts/taskGenerator.py` to walk through the prompts and generate a custom task spec.
   - `benchmarkRunner` runs the tasks specified in the given json file.
 You can change the json file with `--task_path` option.
 It saves the results in the `results` directory, in a subdirectory specified by the json file's `save_path` field.
   - `plotDrawer` generates the plots from the results.
 It currently supports generating the plots for the figures in the paper.
 You can change `--data_path`, `--save_path`, and `--figure_num` options.
 - Queue benchmark is more complicated to customize, since it uses different pipeline and does not have json file.
 Refer to the `scripts/run_queue_bench.sh` script to see how the benchmark is run, and edit it to modify the parameters.
-For reference

-## List of claims from the paper supported by the artifact

-- Given a machine with > 80 logical cores with numactl, the graphs generated should be similar to the ones reported in our paper (up to the corresponding core count)

 ## Notes

-- Queue benchmark is often flaky, and it may not have LSCQ results.
+- For the queue benchmark, we omitted LSCQ because it sometimes crashes.
+LSCQ has been shown in previous work to be slower than both LCRQ and LPRQ.
+Both LCRQ and LPRQ are included in the artifact submission.
 - Since the queue experiments are more complicated to script, it only generates one plot for 6a.
 6b and 6c are expected to have similar trends.
 - We used a machine with Intel Xeon Platinum 8481C CPU (Sapphire Rapids) with 4 sockets for our experiments.
 Different machines may have different performance characteristics.